defndaines/kiroku/booker-prize.md

 # Booker Prize

-List of [Booker Prize](https://thebookerprizes.com/) winning books, identified by whether I've read them or not.
+List of [Booker Prize](https://thebookerprizes.com/) winning books, identified by whether I’ve read them or not.

 Awards for works of sustained fiction written in English or translated into English, which was published in the United Kingdom and/or Ireland.
 A